-The Pakistan Institute of Development Economics (PIDE) is an autonomous institution dedicated to the acquisition and propagation of knowledge about Economics and other social science fields, with a special focus on Pakistan.
-Although the emphases have changed from time to time, its underlying commitment since 1957 when it started functioning has been to produce high-quality research.
+The Pakistan Institute of Development Economics (PIDE) is an autonomous university-level institution dedicated to the generation, acquisition, and propagation of knowledge about Economics and other social science fields, with a special focus on Pakistan.
+Although the emphases have changed from time to time, its underlying commitment since its inception in 1957 has been to produce high-quality research for educational and policy purposes.
+The Golden Jubilee of PIDE also marks the coming of age of this centre of excellence.

-PIDE has fulfilled many educational and research requirements of the country and served several clients in the government, private sector organisations, and the academic community in Pakistan and abroad.
+PIDE has fulfilled many educational and research requirements of the country and served as a knowledge resource for the government, private sector organisations, and the academic community in Pakistan and abroad.
 It maintains contacts with all those interested in development problems, but is in no way bound by the revealed preferences of its clients.
 All through, the Institute has pursued academic excellence without hesitating to express dissent when necessary.
-We combine autonomy of the individual with organisational discipline, and PIDE's programme of research presents variety in terms of the areas of research covered.
+We combine autonomy of the individual with organisational discipline, and PIDE's programmes of research and teaching present variety in terms of the fields covered.
 Underlying this variety is a thematic unity of purpose, i.e., to promote interest in Economics and other social sciences with special reference to Pakistan.

-The following pages provide a glimpse of the happenings at the Institute, its organisational structure, its research outreach at home and abroad, and also the men and women working silently and diligently to respond creatively to the challenge of development.
+The following pages provide a glimpse of the happenings at the Institute, its organisational structure, its research outreach at home and abroad, its educational programmes, and also the men and women working silently and diligently to respond creatively to the challenge of development.